ranekomal22/paylocity-ste-assessments/README.md

 This will enable the page to work on a local environment without having to grab the files from other sources.

 ## Run UI Tests
+**NOTE:
+This automation framework deletes all existing Employees before starting UI tests so that the environment is always clean!!

 To run the tests with cypress and Chrome browser, execute below steps:

 ```bash